metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

   --verbose --groupwise
 ```

 There are a few differences that you should consider when you set your config files.
-In general, you might need to set the regularisation (lambda) somewhat higher than in typical MSM.
+In general, you might need to set the regularisation (`lambda`) somewhat higher than in typical MSM.
 In the case of sulcal depth or curvature, this means somewhere between 0.2-0.5.
-All similarity metrics are available, but we recommend using the Pearson's correlation coefficient (simval=2).
-For the optimiser, only HOCR is available (MCMC is being developed) and triclique likelihood, the rescaleL option and anatomical mesh regularisation are not available (so use regoption=3).
+All similarity metrics are available, but we recommend using the Pearson's correlation coefficient (`simval=2`).
+For the optimiser, only HOCR is available (MCMC is being developed) and triclique likelihood, the rescaleL option and anatomical mesh regularisation are not available (so use `regoption=3`).
 Also note that AFFINE registration is not available at the moment, so it is advised to perform affine alignment separately to a template before groupwise registration (usually this step is done before clustering).
 Parallelisation is available.
-As a new option, `--fixnan` can change NaN values to 1e7, providing more stability to the FastPD optimiser.
+As a new option, `--fixnan` can change `NaN` values to `1e7`, providing more stability to the FastPD optimiser.

 An example config file: